weilai-robot/F1/README.md

 ## Usage Instructions

-If you have any questions or issues with this repository, please use the [issue tracker](https://github.com/xxxxxxx/issues).
+If you have any questions or issues with this repository, please use the `Issues`.

 Please do not contact us via email as we may not be able to respond.
 If you would like to contribute code, simply fork the repository (or if you are a collaborator, create a branch), make your changes, and submit a pull request to us.